hyperfwog/frogberry/BUN_PROCESS.md

-# Frogberry Performance Improvements with Bun's Native Process APIs
+# Using Bun native Process API in Frogberry

-This document outlines the performance improvements made to the Frogberry framework by leveraging Bun's native process APIs.
+This document outlines the performance improvements made or to be made to the Frogberry framework by leveraging Bun's native process APIs.
 These improvements address the "clusterfuck of timeouts/promises" in the original implementation and provide significant performance benefits.

-## Overview of Improvements
+## Overview

 The original Frogberry implementation uses a complex system of timeouts, promises, and manual state management, which can lead to performance issues and code complexity.
 By leveraging Bun's native process APIs, we've made the following improvements: